johanneswuerbach/backstage-plugin-techdocs-addon-mermaid/README.md

 3. Run `yarn install` in the Backstage root.
 4. Follow the earlier instructions to add the plugin to your TechDocs pages in your Backstage deployment such as `app.tsx`.

+### Manual Testing

+After making changes to the plugin and having unit tests pass, to do manual end-to-end testing, follow the instructions below.

+#### Option #1 Techdocs CLI

-You can either use the [TechDocs CLI](https://backstage.io/docs/features/techdocs/cli/) to test against a local docs folder.
+You can use the [TechDocs CLI](https://backstage.io/docs/features/techdocs/cli/) to test against a local docs folder.
 You will need to customize the preview app bundle for that to work as the addon is not included in the [standard bundle](https://github.com/backstage/techdocs-cli/blob/main/packages/embedded-techdocs-app/src/App.tsx).
+Review the TechDoc's documentation for further instructions.

+#### Option #2 Use a Remote Location

-Otherwise, you will need to register a component via URL like any other Backstage component and view that component's TechDocs.
+Register a component via URL like any other Backstage component and view that component's TechDocs.
 For example, to use the SampleDocs component in this repo:

 1. Generate a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for *public repos*.